maqeel019/ATS/README.md

-# 🧠 ATS Version 1.0 – Intelligent Resume Filtering System
+# 🧠 ATS  – Intelligent Resume Filtering System

 A smart **Applicant Tracking System (ATS)** designed to parse, extract, rank, and filter PDF resumes using keyword matching, profile completeness, and text analysis.
 Built to handle thousands of CVs — even those with complex or non-ATS-friendly layouts.
 ---